Wile E. Coyote and the Road Runner: Coyote vs. Acme

 In late 2018, it was announced that Warner Bros.
 Pictures were developing a live-action animated film centered on Wile E. Coyote titled Coyote vs. Acme, produced by Warner Animation Group, with The Lego Batman Movie director Chris McKay on board to produce.
 The film is said to be based on The New Yorker short story "Coyote v.
 Acme" by author Ian Frazier.
 Published in 1990, the piece imagined a lawsuit brought about by Wile E. Coyote against the Acme Company who provided him with various devices and tools to aid in his pursuit of the Road Runner.
 The devices frequently malfunctioned, leading to the humorous failures, injuries, and sight gags for which the Road Runner cartoons are known.
 Jon and Josh Silberman were originally set to write the screenplay.
-On December 18, 2019, it was reported that Dave Green would direct the project.
-It was also reported that the project was looking for a new writer, with Jon and Josh Silberman instead co-producing the film alongside McKay.
-However, by December 2020, McKay departed the project, while Jon and Josh Silberman left their roles as producers and resumed their screenwriting roles, with Samy Burch, Jeremy Slater, and James Gunn scheduled to write its screenplay.
-Gunn would have also co-produced the project alongside Chris DeFaria.
+On December 18, 2019, it was reported that Dave Green would direct, and seeking a new writer, with Jon and Josh Silberman instead co-producing alongside McKay.
+However, by December 2020, McKay departed the project, while the Silbermans left their roles as producers and resumed their screenwriting roles, with Samy Burch, Jeremy Slater, and James Gunn set to write its screenplay.
+Gunn would have also co-produced alongside Chris DeFaria.
 It was later announced that the film was scheduled to be released on July 21, 2023.

 In February 2022, it was announced that professional wrestler John Cena would star in the film.
-In March 2022, Will Forte and Lana Condor were added to the cast.
-On April 26, 2022, it was taken off the release schedule with Barbie taking over its original release date.
-Despite its completion by November 9, 2023, it was announced that its theatrical and public release would be cancelled, with the company taking an approximately US$30 million tax write-off for the film.
+In March 2022, Will Forte and Lana Condor joined the cast.
+On April 26, 2022, it was taken off the release schedule with Barbie taking its original date.
+Despite its completion by November 9, 2023, it was announced that its theatrical and public release would be cancelled, with the company taking an approximately US$30 million tax write-off.
 Consistent with its long-term production issues and delays, Green later expressed his views on the decision: